https://nursing.ouhsc.edu/Programs-Academics Parent Page: Programs & Academics id: 27547 Active Page: LPN to BSNid:26483

 Student Learning Outcomes

-Upon successful completion of the University of Oklahoma College of Nursing Baccalaureate Degree Program the graduate will be prepared to:
+Per CCNE accreditation standards, successful completion of the University of Oklahoma College of Nursing Baccalaureate Degree Program prepares the graduate to:

 1. Provide entry-level safe, competent, ethical care to culturally diverse individuals, families and populations across health care settings and across the lifespan.